FC Petržalka: First pitch

 The first sample football match of Pozsonyi Torna Egyesület (PTE) was announced to be played on 25 September 1898, but due to the tragic matters in the Emperors' family (Elisabeth of Bavaria died on 10 September 1898) was postponed to 2 October 1898.
 The rules of the game were explained to the audience before the match in October.
 The match was played between members of PTE in both teams at the Ligetfalu highschool playground.
-There was no regular football pitch in Pressburg at that time, so PTE used the plain terrain to play its home matches in the beginning years.
+There was no regular football pitch in Pressburg at that time, so PTE used the plain terrain to play its home matches in the early years.

 Štadión za Starým mostom (PTE stadium)

-During the extra ordinary club meeting on 29 September 1899 the decision to build the regular pitch for PTE nearby to the Danube river, railway to the Wien and City Park was made.
+During the extra ordinary club meeting on 29 September 1899 the decision to build the regular pitch for PTE near the Danube river, railway to the Wien and City Park was made.
 The stadium was built at the end of the 19th century for PTE in a year.
 The grand opening of the new stadium was officially on 25 September 1900.
 PTE won the match against Magyar Football Club Budapest 3–2, the first PTEs' win ever against the team from Budapest.
 This stadium was used for Bratislava regional championship until the stadium for I. Čsl. ŠK Bratislava was built in the end of the 1920s.
 More than 100 years later Artmedia still used to play their home matches at the same place – named Štadión za Starým mostom.

 Today's estimated capacity is 10,000; it is however impossible to give the exact value, because older part of the stadium still remains for standing visitors.
 The average attendance of league matches at this stadium is floating above 4,000, one of the highest in Slovakia.
 However, the stadium does not meet some of the UEFA criteria, therefore the club has been forced to play its international matches elsewhere.
 Notably, they played their 2005–06 UEFA Champions League campaign at Tehelné pole, home venue of crosstown rivals Slovan Bratislava.
 Stadium was closed in 2009 and demolished in 2012.